M-E-Rademaker/personal-website/content/blog/Tidy_tuesday/2021_06_01_Survivor_tv_show/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" style="display: block; margin: auto;" />
 Number of viewers generally declined over seasons.
 A pretty normal development.
-However, the absolute level is still decent with > 10 million untul about season
+However, the absolute level is still decent with > 10 million viewers until about season
 25. I think its also not surprising that the reunion show is typically less well-viewed than the rest.